xhan1236/xianru-han.github.io/content/home/teaching.md

 +++

-### AREC 610: Microeconomic Applications in Agricultural and Resource Markets (Graduate)
+### AREC 610: Microeconomic Applications in Agricultural and Resource Markets (Ph.D.)
 University of Maryland, Spring 2022, Spring 2024

 ### AREC 260: The Science of Gender in Economics and Development (Undergraduate)